Back to Blog

 Conclusion

 This vulnerability was not a cryptographic weakness but a state consistency bug between two critical code paths in the rollup architecture.
-The root cause: numTxs was not bound to the proven transaction set on either side.
-The circuit only range-constrained it, and the Solidity decoder read it from unverified calldata metadata.
-Without this binding, the proof path and the settlement path could process different transaction lists.
-The attacker set numTxs lower than the actual transaction count so that the settlement logic skipped deposits that the proof had already credited in the rollup state.
+The root cause: while the circuit internally enforced that num_txs matched the actual real transaction count, this value was not exposed as a public input.
+The Solidity decoder read numTxs from unverified calldata metadata with no way to check it against the proven value.
+The attacker set the calldata numTxs lower than the circuit's proven count so that the settlement logic skipped deposits that the proof had already credited in the rollup state.
 The resulting unbacked balances were then withdrawn through normal settlement flows.

-The Aztec Connect rollup announced a sunset, with transaction processing and withdrawals scheduled to end by March 31, 2024 [2].
-However, the rollup processor contract was still upgraded on April 10, 2024 via a pull request [3], and the vulnerable logic is present in that post-sunset upgrade.
+The vulnerability predated the Aztec Connect sunset.
+The rollup announced a sunset with transaction processing and withdrawals scheduled to end by March 31, 2024 [2].
+However, the rollup processor contract was upgraded on April 10, 2024 via a pull request [3], which opened proof submission to all users — making the pre-existing vulnerability exploitable by anyone.

 The fix requires binding numTxs to the full set of transactions verified by the ZK proof so that both paths always process the same set.
 Any rollup design that separates proof verification from L1 settlement must enforce that both paths operate on an identical, verifiably bounded transaction set.
 A discrepancy in even one parameter can turn an otherwise sound proof system into a vector for unbacked balance creation.